-Counselling remains an unregulated profession, largely overseen by well-resourced and respected professional bodies, such as the BACP, of which I am a member.
-There is a large difference between having experience of working with children and having a recognised Children and Young Persons counselling qualification, supported by relevant experience of counselling children.
+Counselling and Psychotherapy remains an unregulated profession, largely overseen by well-resourced and respected professional bodies, such as the BACP, of which I am a member.
+There is a large difference between having experience of working with children and having a recognised Children and Young Persons Counselling or Psychotherapy qualification, supported by relevant experience of counselling children.

 I am unable to offer ad hoc appointments.
 I have a waiting list and offering ad hoc appointments would impact on my ability to offer an efficient and consistent professional service to other clients.

 As a professional, I will only accept contact outside of the session for practical reasons.
 I will not accept social networking requests or chat with you through this medium as I believe it will compromise our counselling relationship.